-  We had to take the late afternoon return flights from Jaipur on this Sunday.
+We had a late afternoon return flight from Jaipur on the same day.
 So we hopped around the city to cover some more places after checking out from our hotel in the morning.

-Here are the remaining places we could visit along the day.
+Here are the remaining places we could visit through the day.

 Albert Hall –

-Don’t miss the sight of pigeons flocked outside Albert hall for grains thrown on the street and also their never ending flights to and fro to the museum.
+Don’t miss the sight of pigeons flocked outside Albert hall for grains thrown on the street and also their endless flights to the museum.
 Worth some amusement.

 Jantar Mantar –

-This place (just next to the City Palace) is a giant astronomical observatory with various measurement structures to measure the direction of stars and planets.
-Its an interesting place for anyone curious of astronomy/architecture/history but seems mostly unknown to the general public.
+This place (just next to the City Palace) is a giant astronomical observatory with various measurement structures to explore the direction of stars and planets.
+Its an interesting place for anyone curious about astronomy/ architecture/ history but seems mostly unknown to the general public.

 Detailed information of this place is available here - http://www.jantarmantar.org/